itzCozi/devbox/docs/src/content/docs/docs/cli.md

 - Applies ports, env, and volumes from configuration
 - Runs a system update, then `setup_commands`
 - Installs the devbox wrapper for nice shell UX
+ - Records package installations you perform inside the box to `devbox.lock` (apt/pip/npm/yarn/pnpm).
+On rebuilds, these commands are replayed to reproduce the environment.

 **Examples:**
 ```bash